-We participated in several fora which gave us the opportunity to bring the voice and interests of smallholder farmers to the attention of key players on relevant policy platforms.
-These for a included: the EU Development Days in Brussels; the Agriculture, Nutrition and Health Academy Week in Addis Ababa: the Committee on World Food Security, in Rome (at the Food and Agriculture Organisation of the United Nations / FAO) and the Partnership for Value meeting, also in Rome (at the International Fund for Agricultural Development of the United Nations/ IFAD).
+At international level: we participated in several fora which gave us the opportunity to bring the voice and interests of smallholder farmers to the attention of key players on relevant policy platforms.
+These fora included: the EU Development Days in Brussels; the Agriculture, Nutrition and Health Academy week in Addis Ababa; the Committee on World Food Security, in Rome (at the Food and Agriculture Organization of the United Nations / FAO) and the Partnership for Value meeting, also in Rome (at the International Fund for Agricultural Development of the United Nations/ IFAD).